erickbytes/lofipython/content/blog/aggregating-tracebacks-from-python-log-files.rst

                    errors.append([log,line])
            return errors

-   """Parse traceback errors from log files in current working directory and write to them to a csv file.
+   # Parse traceback errors from logs in working directory, then write to them to a csv file.
-   """
    logs = [f for f in os.listdir(os.getcwd()) if '.log' in f.lower()] tracebacks = [parse_errors(log) for log in logs]
    # dedupe list of lists with itertools module + list comprehension